Blunk-electronic/ET/README.md

 - Ada is beautiful :-)

 ### Roadmap and required Contribution
-Your help is appreciated are highly welcome !
+Your help is appreciated and is highly welcome !
 For most of the issues below a separate issue exists on the GitHub page.
+All code must be written in Ada for the reasons mentioned above.

 #### Major Construction Sites
 - graphical editors for symbol, package/footprint and device models